Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 This will run your script in the normal way, interpreted by Python.
 You can pass arguments to it as usual, and you will see its output like normal, any GUI windows will appear, etc.

 When your script finishes, the service script ``get-hints.py`` will collect and process the import trace(s) that your script has produced while executing.
-The final result will be a JSON file of name ``yourscript.json`` in the same directory.
+The final result will be a JSON file of name ``yourscript-<...>.json`` in the same directory.

+> The string ``<...>`` is a "platform tag", containing information on platform, Python version and bitness this file has been created under.
+If you eg. want to compile the same script for different operating systems, you will need to run ``get-hints.py`` in each of those cases.

 Each time you change your script, please also re-execute the above command before compiling it again.
 This ensures, that any changes to imported modules are correctly reflected in the JSON file.